 Your social media presence.

-Yes, admissions officers do check Facebook.
-Be mindful of how you present yourself online.
+Yes, many admissions officers do check Instagram, Twitter, Facebook, and other social media pages.
+This can be an opportunity for you to stand out, so be mindful of how you present yourself online.